amanmaldar/BellochPrefixSum/README.md

 ### Belloch Prefix Sum Implementation using CUDA

 This assignement works with parallel prefix scan using upsweep and downsweep approach.
 The upsweep uses inclusive scan while downsweep uses exclusive scan.
-[1] The CPU results are generated using exclusive scan and compared against GPU results.\
+The CPU results are generated using exclusive scan and compared against GPU results.

 #####  Approach:
 - Asssume we have array A of size 64. blockDim.x = 8, gridDim.x = 8